 A bestselling crime novelist who is desperately looking for a new story hones his focus on the apparent suicide of a small-town woman, an aspiring model who thought she was the reincarnation of Marilyn Monroe.

 The violin shop featured in the film, Dahl Violins, is an actual violin shop in downtown Minneapolis.
 In the film, the shop is supposed to be located in Chicago.
 However, when Mickey and Randy break into the shop at night, the skyline which is prominently featured in the scene's initial shot is obviously Minneapolis, not Chicago.
 See more »

-Performed by Serendipity
+Performed by 'Countdown Orchestra'

-Courtesy of Crucial Music See more »
+Courtesy of Non-Stop Music, Inc. See more »

 14 of 22 people found this review helpful.

 Was this review helpful to you?